PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 ### Source Description

-Enter a short-description that provides more detail than the name alone.
+Enter a short description that provides more detail than the name alone.
 Typically starts with "Emit new".
 E.g., “Emit new Tweets that matches your search criteria”.

 ### Emit a Summary